 Cataract Surgery

-Expert cataract surgery for patients across Irving, Dallas, and the DFW area.
-Convenient access from Las Colinas, Coppell, Carrollton, Farmers Branch, Grapevine, Euless, Bedford, and Grand Prairie.
+Ryan Kim MD Provides expert cataract surgery for patients in Irving, Dallas, and Carrollton areas.
+Convenient access from Las Colinas, Coppell, Lewisville, Farmers Branch, Grapevine, Euless, Bedford, and Grand Prairie.

 What is a Cataract?